-In Year 2 we will continue to focus on establishing pupils’ accurate and speedy word reading skills by listening to and discussing a wide range of stories, poems, plays and information books.
-The sooner that pupils can read well and do so frequently, the sooner they will be able to increase their vocabulary, comprehension and their knowledge across the wider curriculum.
+In Year 2 we will continue to focus on establishing pupils’ accurate and speedy word reading skills by listening to and discussing a wide range of stories, poems, and information books.
+The sooner that pupils can read well and do so frequently, the sooner they will be able to increase their vocabulary, comprehension, and their knowledge across the wider curriculum.

 The principal focus of mathematics teaching in key stage 1 is to ensure that pupils develop confidence and mental fluency with whole numbers, counting and place value.